openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 >
 > - **Part 4:** The PCs hunt Livingston down to his subterranean lair and attempt to complete the ritual.

-Like most of the steps laid out in this guide to GMing, your campaign arcs should be planned relatively loosely to allow for players to shape the story by their own actions.

-### Plan Enough to Get Started

-Once you've got your secret and arcs written down, the final step is to plan out enough to get you started.
-Develop the maps, NPCs, factions, and other elements that you need to get the party through their first couple of adventures.
-Resist the urge to make everything perfect and plan for every possible player action.

-And start with what you love to do.
-The GM has a big job, so stick to developing the campaign elements that excite you.
-Some GMs can spend an afternoon drawing an entire world map, and the act of creating that world inspires them with an infinite number of dungeons, plotlines, and adventures to keep the players happy for a year.
+an entire world map, and the act of creating that world inspires them with an infinite number of dungeons, plotlines, and adventures to keep the players happy for a year.
 Other GMs start with a list of NPCs or factions, thinking through their motivations and personalities.
 Creating this cast of characters allows them to imagine a host of conflicts and conspiracies that will naturally transform into dramatic encounters once the PCs are thrown into the mix.
 Still other game masters love to start with memorable combat encounters and action scenes, and connect the dots of plot and setting as these epic battles take shape.
 Whatever aspect of GMing interests you the most, that is where you should start.

 Once you've got enough planned to get started, get your group together, make some characters, and start playing.
 After your first few sessions, you can plan forward based on how your players are interacting with the world and how the plot is developing.
 Use the time in between sessions in order to adjust your campaign arcs, create new adventures, and plan how you will slowly reveal the next big secret.